902.19 Construction Inspection Guidelines for Sec 902

 - (7) Final checking of the entire system.

 During these phases of work the inspector should check tagging of cables for specification compliance.
 All signal head cables should be terminated on a terminal strip located at the bottom of the control cabinet.
 Every terminal connection should be checked to see that conductors are held firmly in place.
 Conductors leaving the conduit should be bunched and laced up neatly before they are fanned out to terminal strips.
 It is the contractor’s responsibility to make proper terminal connections.
 The contractor is to check each conductor to determine if it is connected to the proper terminal before the system is placed in operation.
 The inspector should become familiar with the various circuit diagrams to gain a better understanding of the work involved.
-After the contractor has finished his conductor terminations the inspector shall require incoming conduit or conduits to be sealed in accordance with Sec 902.15.2.
+After contractors have finished their conductor terminations, the inspector shall require incoming conduit or conduits to be sealed in accordance with Sec 902.15.2.

 The inspector should check that all housing vents are free of obstructions and properly screened.
 If a ventilating fan is specified, the inspector should ascertain that it operates when the cabinet temperature reaches approximately 90 degrees F.